mopidy/mopidy-soundcloud/README.rst

 Changelog
 =========

-v1.2.0 (2014-02-17)
+v1.2.0 (2014-02-16)
 -------------------

-- Deprecated explore and explore_pages settings
+- Deprecated ``explore`` and ``explore_pages`` config values.

-- Extension is now using virtual filesystem to represent SoundCloud (Browse, Files  option in your client...)
+- Extension is now using Mopidy's virtual filesystem to expose music from your SoundCloud account instead of fake playlists.
+See the "Browse" or "Files" option in your MPD client.

+  In the virtual file system you can browse:

-- Added ability to show tracks from users you follow
+  - The "Stream" with tracks from the users you follow.

-- Searching SoundCloud for music via search method
+  - All "Explore" sections.

+  - Your followers and their shared tracks.

+  - Your liked tracks.

+  - Your sets.

-- Resolving SoundCloud uris via search method
+- Add search support.

+- Add support for looking up music by SoundCloud URLs through searching for the URL as a file name.

 v1.1.0 (2014-01-20)
 -------------------